 Layering and accessorizing not only adds interest to an outfit, but packing a few beautiful scarves is much more practical than forcing 5 other dresses into your suitcase.
 You can mix and match outer layers with inner layers, – scarves with necklaces to create new, simple, and classy ensembles for every day of your visit.
 Equally important, remember to work in elements which reflect local fashion trends.
 For example, a friend of mine recently decided to volunteer in Peru.
 She came back with some amazing pieces purchased from small vendors in Peru.
 This is also a great way to support the local economy.
 Here are a few suggested accessories:

 - A few classic pieces of jewelry: Jewelry is light and so easy to pack.
-Pick a few fun pieces that represent your sense of style.
+Pick a few fun pieces that are available from adinasjewels.com, make sure these represent your sense of style.
+The watches are a big part of our outfit, if you want to buy a cozy watch read the watch reviews on this blog.

 - A stylish, neutral colored purse: This is a must have for every woman on the go.
 My default bag of choice is a leather shoulder bag that I picked up at an Italian flea market, but you can have some fun with this.
 Pick a tote, asatchel, or your classic handbag.

-All you need in the shoe department really, are two pairs:
+All you need in the shoe department really, are two pairs and socks:

 - Walking shoes: I would recommend flat, comfortable shoes for walking.
 I always bring a pair of black oxfords because of their chic look, but sneakers, slip ons, and loafers would do just as well.